saxenism/gnosis-tutorial-dao/README.md

 ### DeployCollegePresident

 The logic here is also very simple.
-Deploy the Timelock contract with a minimum delay of 3600 seconds and an empty list of executors and proposors.
+Deploy the CollegePresident contract and then give up the ownership of the contract to the `TimeLock` contract.

 Inside of the `script` folder create a file named `5-DeployCollegePresident.s.sol` and make sure it includes the following lines of code: